codingMustache/codingMustache/README.md

 ## Joke of the Day

-Today, my son asked "Can I have a book mark?" and I burst into tears.
-11 years old and he still doesn't know my name is Brian.
+What is the difference between ignorance and apathy?

+I don't know and I don't care.

 ## Daily Trivia

-According to the International System of Units, how many bytes are in a kilobyte of RAM?
+What was the first commerically available computer processor?
- 1. 1000
+ 1. TMS 1000
- 2. 512
+ 2. AMD AM386
- 3. 500
+ 3. Intel 486SX
- 4. 1024
+ 4. Intel 4004

 <details>
   <summary>Answer</summary>
-  1000
+  Intel 4004
 </details>